 With a history that goes back to 1958, Navagio ton Aggelon offers Greek cuisine at the centre of Athens.
 At a traditional space, operates consistently and lovingly in a warm and friendly environment where photos from old rebetes (rebetiko singers) meet moments from the old Greek cinema.
-Very good and quality food, Greek specialties, mezedes, seafood and grilled meats.
-All these meet the four-member rebetiko company that plays live music in the evenings and creates a magical atmosphere
+Very good and quality food, Greek specialties, mezedes and seafood.
+All these meet our rebetiko company that plays live music every evening with different groups, creating a casual atmosphere

 Entering the Museum we’ve been given a flyer about this place, which we ignored as we usually do, because we hate tourist traps.
 Boy was I wrong!